ssythe/nh/README.md

 6. Edit `./start.js` to replace gameId with your proper gameId, port, etc.

-7. Finally, start your server with `node .\start.js`.
+7. Finally, start your server by clicking on `launch_server.bat` or running `node ./start.js`.
 ![](https://cdn.discordapp.com/attachments/601268924251897856/648274112740982794/unknown.png)

 ## Additional information
 You __must__ port forward if you want other players to be able to play your game.
 The recommended port for Brick Hill is: 42480.